-Standing on the parapet of his winter castle, Grand Duke Davlos, a wide smile only somewhat obscured by his flattened fangs, surveyed his surroundings.
-“This is,” he exclaimed spreading his arms, as if to engulf the scene before him “A vast and glorious domain.”
+Standing on the parapet of his winter castle, Grand Duke Davlos, a wide smile only somewhat obscured by the light reflecting off the jewels adorning his flattened fangs, surveyed his surroundings.
+“This is,” he exclaimed, spreading his arms, as if to engulf the scene before him, “A vast and glorious domain.”

 What might be more surprising were the many living who also inhabited purgatory.
 These, or their ancestors, had come through the various passages existing between there and their multitudinous worlds.
 This occurred over the eons as worlds came and went within their particular universes.
 Throughout time, souls, alive and dead, from countless worlds, universes. and dimensions found their way to purgatory.
 Most came after living out their days in their own world, but many of the living had found their way in through a passage and many more were born and lived their entire lives there.

 The Grand Duke Davlos was a living being.
 His ancestors had entered through a passageway along with countless others and had formed a large and powerful Duchy over which Davlos now ruled.

 In protecting the borders of his domain, Davlos also preserved the distant reaches of purgatory from being overrun by those who would seek to expand their dominions.
 He held in check the power seekers who would cross the deserts and deep forests and enormous and impassable swamps where there were many domains ripe for conquest.